Updated on October 23, 2025

 - Select the appropriate scholarship (e.g., Post-Matric Scholarship, Merit-cum-Means).

-- Upload scanned documents: Aadhaar, caste certificate, income certificate, 12th marksheet, bank passbook.
+- Upload scanned documents: Aadhaar, caste certificate, income certificate, 12th marksheet, and bank passbook.

 - Submit and track status online.